17 Traveller reviews from Holiday Watchdog

 "We spent 10 days at jaz mirabel and over all was enjoyable.
 What lets it down is the bar staff it would appear that unless you tip them well on the first night they don't particularly want to serve you!
 And can be very rude.
 Having said this we walked down to the mirabel park hotel bar part of the same complex where Mohamad was an excellent bar man never asked or prompted for a tip.
 Very good with the children.
 We made a point of drinking there instead.
 For most of our holiday despite the bar areas not being as plush.
 Food was good a bit repetitive if your not adventurous to try dishes from different countries.
 Accommodation was super we had a ground floor room with two separate bedrooms.
 Room cleaned daily with lovely towel displays left each day.
 We even made some ourselves for the cleaning man who thought this was very amusing.
 Would definitely stay again.
 Lovey walk down to the sea and jetty.
 Great for catching the sun if you didn't like sunbathing.
 A last bad point they did run out of pumped beer and were serving warm cans for three days.
 Another reason why we went over to the other bar.
 Having said this the restaurant staff were great very keen to earn a tip at the.
 End of our stay."

-- Travel date: Sun 13th of January 2013
+- Travel date: 13th January 2013

 Fun in the Sun